frankbolviken/SenchaGradle/Readme.md

 # Description

-This is just a skeleton with the latest ExtJS version (ExtJS 4.2.1), and Gradle.
+This is just a skeleton application, with ExtJS as frontend and using Gradle to create artifact for easy deployment and version controll.
+---
+  - ExtJS 4.2.1.833
+  - Gradle 1.6

 # Prerequisites
 ---